 How will I be involved in discussions about, planning for, and involvement in, my child’s education?

 Communication and creating opportunities to ask questions are highly valued at SMSP.
-Children on the SEN register each have an SEN support plan with personalised targets.
-These are set up by the Class Teacher, with input from the SENCo, and shared with parents on a termly basis.
-This may happen at the regular parent evenings, and it is possible for parents also to meet with the SENCo on these occasions.
-The SEN Support Plans follow the ‘assess, plan, do, review’ model from the 2014 Code of Practice, and they are evaluated by the Class Teacher in consultation with parents each term.
-Targets (with expected outcomes) are set which are specific and appropriate for each child; they are realistic and achievable in order to motivate the child, and to foster positive self-concept and independence.
+Children on the SEN register each have an Additional Needs Support Plan with personalised targets.
+These are set up by the Class Teacher and shared with parents on a termly basis.
+This may happen at the regular parent evenings.
+The Additional Needs Support Plans follow the ‘assess, plan, do, review’ model from the 2014 Code of Practice.
+Targets are set which are specific and appropriate for each child; they are realistic and achievable in order to motivate the child, and to foster positive self-concept and independence.
+As per the SEN Code of Practice, Parents are offered a minimum of 3 meetings a year.

 Who are the best people to talk to at St Mary’s and St Peter’s C of E Primary about my child’s difficulties?

-If you are not happy that your specific concerns are being managed and that your child is still not making progress you should speak to the Year Group Leader, SENCo or Headteacher.
-If you are still not happy you can speak to the school SEND Governor, who can be contacted via Mrs Allison Peach in the School Office.
+If you continue to be concerned or if you would like to feedback, including compliments and complaints about SEND provision at our school please contact the Year Group Leader, Phase Leader, SENCo or Headteacher.
+If you would like to speak to the school SEND Governor, they can be contacted via Mrs Allison Peach in the School Office.

 Your child’s Class Teacher is responsible for: